benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 Unless it's Stripe, which has a test environment, you might want to mock those calls or you will often be hit with rate limits.

 Laravel has a great [HTTP client](https://laravel.com/docs/http-client) with fantastic [testing helpers](https://laravel.com/docs/http-client#testing) which makes mocking a breeze.

+## Versioning best practices

+### Don't track your .env file

+Your *.env* file contains sensitive informations.

+**Don't track it!**

+If you don't believe me, do a [quick search on GitHub]() and see for yourself how much people expose their credentials to the world.

+### Don't track your compiled CSS and JavaScript

+Don't track your compiled CSS and JavaScript.
+These files are generated based on your source files in your *resources* folder and change a lot.

+When deploying into production, you either compile your CSS and JavaScript on the server or you create an artifact before.